matrix-org/matrix-spec-proposals/proposals/1772-groups-as-rooms.md

  * It doesn't support third party invites.
  * Groups could benefit from other features which already exist today for rooms
    * e.g. Room Directories
- * Groups are centralised, rather than being existing across multiple participating servers.
+ * Groups are centralised, rather than being replicated across all participating servers.

 ## Solution